DeepDetect: Learning All-in-One Dense Keypoints: Introduction

 \section{Introduction}

-\lettrine[lines=2,lhang=0.05,loversize=0.25]{K}{eypoint} detection is the backbone of many computer vision applications including image matching, panorama stitching, object tracking, 3D reconstruction, visual odometry, and visual SLAM \cite{ref_1}.
+Keypoint detection is the backbone of many computer vision applications including image matching, panorama stitching, object tracking, 3D reconstruction, visual odometry, and visual SLAM \cite{ref_1}.
 Keypoints (often referred to as features or feature points) are the distinctive points in an image that can also be identified to an extent under various transformations or degradations by the detectors.
 They are usually corners, blobs, ridges, and textured patterns that stand out from their surroundings \cite{ref_1}.
 Selection of keypoint detector is a critical decision in computer vision as it determines the stability, repeatability, map density, and overall performance of the downstream application \cite{ref_2,ref_3,ref_4,ref_5,ref_6}.
-A variety of detectors have been proposed over the years, ranging from traditional algorithms (SIFT, SURF, Harris Corner Detector, ORB, BRISK, and AGAST) to deep learning based approaches (SuperPoint, R2D2, LF-Net, and D2-Net).
+A variety of detectors have been proposed over the years, ranging from traditional algorithms (SIFT, SURF, Harris Corner Detector, ORB, BRISK, and AGAST) to deep learning based approaches (SuperPoint, R2D2, D2-Net, Quad-Net, and LIFT).
 After keypoint detection, corresponding feature descriptors are computed by encoding the local pixel neighborhood around each keypoint into a distinctive vector that enhances stability across image variations \cite{ref_1}.
 A good descriptor is more distinctive and invariant to diverse image transformations or degradations \cite{ref_7,ref_8,ref_9,ref_10}.

 After detection and description, \enquote{feature matching} is performed to match the descriptors and establish geometric relationships between the images \cite{ref_7}.
 NNDR is an effective matching strategy \cite{ref_11}, that combines nearest neighbor search with a distance ratio test to reduce incorrect matches.
 The resulting matches are filtered by using model fitting algorithms: RANSAC \cite{ref_12}, PROSAC \cite{ref_13}, and MSAC to reject the outliers.
 Reliable image matching depends on the effectiveness of four stages: keypoint detection, keypoint description, feature (descriptor) matching, and outlier rejection \cite{ref_7}, enabling robots or machines to accurately perceive, localize, and generate dense maps of their surroundings.
 Therefore, achieving high performance in the primary stage: \textbf{keypoint detection}, is crucial, as weaknesses at this stage propagate and lead to degradation in the performance of downstream tasks.